jmplonka/InventorLoader/README.md

 That allows it to embed Excel workboos e.g.

 - The addon is able to read Inventor files from 2010 till 2019.
-- Read the iProperties (only a few can be applied in FreeCAD)
+- Read the iProperties (only a few can be applied in FreeCAD).
-- Display embedded workbooks as a new spreadsheet
+- Display embedded workbooks as a new spreadsheet when importing as features.
-- Two strategies are provided:
+- Three strategies are provided:
  -- feature base: the addon tries to rebuild all the features.
  -- SAT based: like STEP file, model will be imported based on FACE, EDGES and VERTICES.
+ -- STEP based: The ACIS model will be converted into STEP and imported afterwards.

 ## History:
+- 0.9.2 Added named colors to STEP.

 - 0.9.1 Added colors to STEP.

 - 0.9 Added convertation to STEP.